 In the proof, we repeatedly use the properties of the median tree $\cT^*_X$ established in Lemma \ref{lembulk2}.
 We denote by $\cE$ the event from Lemma \ref{lembulk2}.
 We first show the diameter statement \eqref{cred_diam}.
 The depth of the median tree estimator $\wh f_T$ verifies condition {(i)} of Lemma \ref{lembulk2} on the event $\mE$.
-For any $f,g\in \cc_n$, by definition of $\cc_n$, we then have, for $C(\psi)$ a constant depending on the wavelet basis only,
+For any $f,g\in \cc_n$, by definition of $\cc_n$, we have, for $C(\psi)$ a constant depending on the wavelet basis only, on the event $\cE$,

 We now turn to the confidence statement.
 First, one shows that the median estimator \eqref{bulkest} is (nearly) rate optimal.
 Denote with $\wh f_{T,lk}=\langle \wh f_T,\psi_{lk}\rangle$ and let $\cS=\{ (l,k):\ |\beta_{lk}^0|\ge A\log{n}/\rn \}$.
 Let us consider the event